Conversational BSL

 Prior knowledge that will help with this topic

-• Basic literacy in English can be helpful for understanding course materials and instructions, although the primary mode of learning is visual and practical.
+• Basic literacy skills in English are helpful for understanding written instructions, but the course is practical.

 Key Terminology